 Extract text messages from iPhone backup

 Download and Install iBackup Extractor from the button below.

 Start iBackup Extractor from your Desktop (PC) or from Launchpad (Mac).

 Select a backup from the list of available backups which you would like to access.

 Click the Messages tab.

-Select the messages you would like to save, and click "Copy Messages" (Mac).
+Select the messages you would like to save, and click "Copy Messages" or "Copy to Mac".

 To view SMS, MMS and iMessage content on your backup, click the Messages icon in the category list in iBackup Extractor.

 iBackup Extractor displays a list of contacts with whom you have had conversations with.
 Clicking on the contact in the list shows the text (SMS), multimedia (MMS) messages, iMessages and WhatsApp messages sent and received in that conversation.

 With a contact selected and a conversation displayed, click "Copy Messages" or "Copy to Mac" in the iBackup Extractor control bar to save that conversation to your computer.